-Genomic correlation with phenotypic AMR profiles

-Although the primary aim of this study was to predict antibiotic resistance data for S. aureus isolates for which phenotype data was lacking due to poor resources, the study provides an opportunity to correlate AMR phenotype with genotype prediction.
-A recent study of 778 MRSA isolates from the UK, comparing Illumina WGS data-based analysis with disc diffusion AST data showed 99.7% accuracy [38].
+Genomic correlation with phenotypic AMR profiles: Although the primary aim of this study was to predict antibiotic resistance data for S. aureus isolates for which phenotype data was lacking due to poor resources, the study provides an opportunity to correlate AMR phenotype with genotype prediction.
+A recent study of 778 MRSA isolates from the UK, comparing Illumina WGS data - based analysis with disc diffusion AST data showed 99.7% accuracy [38].
 To that end, we have compared AST results from FPRRH with antibiotic resistance gene (ARG) presence/absence data drawn from WGS.
 Genetic markers of resistance were found in all 11 (27%) isolates that were reported as susceptible to all the antibiotics tested for at FPRRH.
-Phenotypic and genotypic predictions of susceptibility to each antibiotic were compared in turn (Fig. 1, Data S1).
+Phenotypic and genotypic predictions of susceptibility to each antibiotic were compared in turn (Figure 1 and Supplementary Data 1).

-Tetracycline resistance was the most common phenotype found in 56% of isolates tested (19 of 34).
+Tetracycline resistance was the most common phenotype found in 56% of isolates tested (19/34).
 Previously, prevalence of tetracycline resistance in Uganda has been reported as high as 55% among clinical isolates [39] and 68% among environmental/carriage isolates [13].
-Tetracycline resistance was accounted for in 67% (12 of 18) of genomes by the presence of tetK/M (encoding an efflux pump and ribosomal protection respectively).
+Tetracycline resistance was accounted for in 67% (12/18) of genomes by the presence of tetK/M (encoding an efflux pump and ribosomal protection respectively).
 However, no tet genes were found in the genomes of seven tetracycline resistant isolates.
-Tetracycline susceptibility was predicted (by absence of tetK/M genes) for 93% of the susceptible isolates tested (14 of 15).
+Tetracycline susceptibility was predicted (by absence of tetK/M genes) for 93% of the susceptible isolates tested (14/15).
 Tetracycline resistance correlation between WGS and AST data has been reported as high as 100% [38].
 Others report 83% correlation of resistance phenotypes with presence of tetK and tetM genes [40].
-A recent metagenomic study sheds light on these discrepancies, identifying 1254 unique putative tetracycline resistance genes, representing 195 gene families, most of which had not been previously described [41].
-These findings suggest that the global understanding of tetracycline resistance is far from complete.
-Although tetracycline dispensing for these infection types has not been reported at FPRRH, it is commonly used in treatment of Ugandan livestock, as a broad-spectrum antibiotic, antiparasitic and as a growth supplement [42].
-Nevertheless, resistance levels in livestock in Western Uganda have been reported as low as 8% [43] or 12% [42], implying possible widespread but unrecognised dispensing of this antibiotic to humans [44].
+Although tetracycline dispensing for these infection types has not been reported at FPRRH, it is commonly used in treatment of Ugandan livestock, as a broad-spectrum antibiotic, antiparasitic and as a growth supplement [41].
+Nevertheless, resistance levels in livestock in western Uganda have been reported as low as 8% [42] or 12% [41], implying possible widespread but unrecognised dispensing of this antibiotic to humans [43].

-Of 37 isolates tested 16 (43%) were resistant to cotrimoxazole (trimethoprim + sulfamethoxazole) and a further five (14%) showed an intermediate result.
-However, the remaining 16 (43%) were susceptible despite genetic indicators of trimethoprim resistance (dfrG/dfrA) present in almost all isolates (98%, 40 of 41).
-Others have reported trimethoprim resistant phenotypes where isolates were genotypically predicted to be susceptible, in one case despite the presence of a dfrA gene, suggesting that in silico prediction of trimethoprim resistance may require further work [38, 45].
+Of 37 isolates tested 16 (43%) were resistant to cotrimoxazole (trimethoprim + sulfamethoxazole) and a further 5 (14%) showed an intermediate result.
+However, the remaining 16 (43%) were susceptible despite genetic indicators of trimethoprim resistance (dfrG/dfrA) present in almost all isolates (98%, 40/41).
+Others have reported trimethoprim resistant phenotypes where isolates were genotypically predicted to be susceptible, in one case despite the presence of a dfrA gene, suggesting that in silico prediction of trimethoprim resistance may require further work [38, 44].

-Increasing levels of dfrG-related trimethoprim resistance were reported in 2014, suggesting that resistance would soon be widespread in Africa through imported infections [46]; this study would suggest that in the prevailing 6 years, this prediction has come to pass, but does not reflect the much higher resistance rates reported elsewhere in Uganda [8, 9, 13, 16, 47].
-This may have been driven, in part, by the widespread use of cotrimoxazole for prophylaxis against secondary infections in HIV positive patients across SSA [48, 49] and highlights the need for wider study and control of other antibiotics showing decreased efficacy.
+Increasing levels of dfrG-related trimethoprim resistance were reported in 2014, suggesting that resistance would soon be widespread in Africa through imported infections [45]; This study would suggest that in the prevailing six years, this prediction has come to pass, but does not reflect the much higher resistance rates reported elsewhere in Uganda [8, 9, 13, 16, 46].
+This may have been driven, in part, by the widespread use of cotrimoxazole for prophylaxis against secondary infections in HIV positive patients across SSA [47, 48] and highlights the need for wider study and control of other antibiotics showing decreased efficacy.